ndouellette/writing.evbogue.com/src/documents/stream.md

+March 5th 2013 | Headed to New York City next weekish!
+Grateful to be able to stay at [The Schoolhouse](http://brooklyn-spaces.com/2011/09/the-schoolhouse/) for a bit on arrival.

 March 3 2013 | Surprised how many people reading this site came over to Hyperboria.
 It's like a little reunion!

 March 1 2013 | I have nothing to say today.